SpLDs: A teacher's guide: A Teacher's GuideStudents and teacher working on splds in a school setting

 Teachers can support SpLD students by implementing simple adjustments like providing clear visual schedules, breaking tasks into smaller steps, and offering multiple ways to demonstrate learning.
 Key strategies include using multisensory teaching methods, allowing extra processing time, and creating structured routines that reduce cognitive load.
 These small changes take minutes to implement but significantly improve learning outcomes for affected students.

 Many children struggle to cope in mainstream school settings due to specific learning difficulties.
 In recent years, the assessment of dyslexia amongst other learning needs has been vastly improved.
 Despite these advances, primary schools and secondary schools are often left feeling that they need more support.
 Is my lesson not effective?
 What should I change?
-Why is that pupil falling behind?
-In this article, we are going to explore some of the specific learning difficulties that may cause issues for pupils and teachers in the class setting.
+Why is that learner falling behind?
+In this article, we are going to explore some of the specific learning difficulties that may cause issues for learners and teachers in the class setting.

 The school Senco is typically the person to whom the education community looks for answers.
-We will argue that the wider responsibility sits with all teaching staff and there are some simple strategies that we can all take advantage of to meet the needs of this cohort of pupils.
+We will argue that the wider responsibility sits with all teaching staff and there are some simple strategies that we can all take advantage of to meet the needs of this cohort of learners.
 We will look at a simple tool for schools called 'Writers Block' that enables children to organise their thoughts.

 We will also look at how a primary school can adopt the Universal Thinking Framework to make the curriculum more accessible.
 Many of the children who need support have a combination of difficulties that need to be addressed.
 On the surface level, these may look like literacy-related difficulties.
 Experienced teachers, specialist teachers and ECT staff members can all benefit from embracing classroom strategies that visualise the thinking process.